determined-ai/determined/examples/diffusion/textual_inversion_stable_diffusion/README.md

   concept_strs: # Individual strings representing new concepts.
 Must not exist in tokenizer.
     - det-logo
   initializer_strs: # Strings which describe the added concepts.
-    - brain logo, concept art
+    - brain logo, sharp lines, connected circles, concept art
   img_dirs:
     - det_logos
 #...
 inference:
   inference_prompts:
-    - a photo of a det-logo
+    - a watercolor painting on textured paper of a det-logo using soft strokes, pastel colors, incredible composition, masterpiece
 ```

 To fine-tune on a new concept: